CIRCLE: A Framework for Evaluating AI from a Real-World Lens: The CIRCLE framework

-CIRCLE can operationalize the "Validation" phase of the Test, Evaluation, Verification, and Validation TEVV- framework \cite{NSCAI2021FinalReport} by shifting the focus from whether models match prescribed criteria to aggregate descriptive reporting of what happens when people use AI in realistic conditions.
-Its main contribution is a construct-centered TEVV process that a) starts from concerns and contextual factors defined by deployment-level stakeholders rather than available datasets (b) systematizes those concerns into measurable constructs rather than using convenient proxies, and (c) coordinates evaluation methods within a single, traceable pipeline that can be run in situ and at scale rather than as one‑off, small‑sample or purely lab-based tests.
-By tying every metric back to a named construct and a stakeholder-relevant outcome, CIRCLE produces evidence that is not just technically accurate, but operationally valid for decision-making.
+The lifecycle helps operationalize the “Validation” phase of the TEVV framework \cite{NSCAI2021FinalReport} by shifting focus from model compliance with preset criteria to what actually happens when people use AI in realistic conditions.
+Its main contribution is a construct-centered TEVV process that a) starts from stakeholder-articulated priorities about deployment--rather than available datasets (b) systematizes those priorities into measurable constructs--rather than using convenient proxies, and (c) coordinates evaluation methods within a single, traceable pipeline that can be run in situ and at scale--rather than as one‑off, small‑sample or purely lab-based tests.
+By tying every metric back to a named construct and a stakeholder-relevant outcome, CIRCLE produces evidence that is not just technically accurate, but operationally valid for deployment-level decision-making.

-To make each stage more concrete, this section uses an EdTech (educational technology) example in which teachers and students may over-rely on AI chatbots, which could result in shifts in reliance and instructional quality, over time.
-Throughout the remainder of this section, stage‑specific figures highlight the primary activities at each lifecycle stage by emphasizing the focal stage and greying out the others in the sequence.
+This section uses an EdTech vignette to illustrate how each stage operates across the full lifecycle.
+Figure~\ref{fig:stakeholder} shows how stakeholder priorities are elicited, organized into constructs, and linked to observable behaviors and higher‑order effects for the EdTech vignette.
+In this example, stakeholders identify teacher and student over-reliance on AI chatbots as a key evaluation priority since it can lead to changes in instructional quality and learning over time.
+Stage‑specific figures highlight key activities by emphasizing the focal stage and greying out the others in the sequence.